alyeung/alyeung.github.io/README.md

 1. Get FormSpree.io form working
 2. Take advantage of SASS to better structure the css
 3. Try out AJAX and storing content in a database, and injecting that into the HTML
+4. Integrating a QA workflow with some of the tools provided in class, and creating a repeatable creation process
-4. Here is the full list: [Issues List](https://github.com/alyeung/alyeung.github.io/issues)
+5. Here is the full list: [Issues List](https://github.com/alyeung/alyeung.github.io/issues)